Parliamentary.ai

 Overview

-The Property Blight Compensation Bill aims to improve compensation for property owners whose land value decreases due to major national infrastructure projects in England and Wales.
-It introduces a new system of property bonds to compensate for this "blight," covering depreciation caused by various factors such as noise and increased traffic.
+This bill aims to improve compensation for property owners whose property value decreases (property blight) due to major national infrastructure projects in England and Wales.
+It introduces a new system of property bonds to address this issue, offering a fairer and more efficient compensation mechanism.

 Description